Star Wars: Knights of the Old Republic: Alignment system

 The alignment system tracks actions and speech – from simple word choice to major plot decisions – to determine whether the player's character aligns with the light or dark side of the Force.
 In the first game, the player's speech and actions have no effect on their teammates.
 However, the player has influence over their companions in The Sith Lords, the player's actions determining not only what side the player is on, but their teammates as well.
 The influence the player has on another character can be minor, from converting a character from the dark side to the light, to something as major as teaching them the ways of the Jedi themselves.
 Influence can be lost, however, if the player makes an action inconsistent with past decisions, causing the player to pay very close attention before reacting in any way.
 The series includes "Gray Jedi" who tend to follow their own path as far as the Force is concerned rather than obeying the light or dark side.

 Lightsabers

-The series includes a high level of lightsaber customization including crystal colors and blade styles.
+The games in the series offer extensive lightsaber customization including crystal colors and blade styles.
 The developers of the series "fought" to expand the number of lightsaber colors.
 The game includes the ubiquitous colors blue and green but also colors such as orange and yellow.
 Danny Paez, for Inverse, commented that "KOTOR's spectrum of lightsaber crystals led to gamers obsessing over collecting them all to design the lightsaber of their dreams.
 This led to fans going out of their way to explore every nook and cranny of the games".